Quality of Life in Out-of-Home Care

 • The caregiver must provide verbal or written notification to the child's CSW prior to the caregiver's absence from the home.
 Notification must include:

-• The dates the caregiver plans to be absent from the home.
+• The dates the caregiver plans to be absent from home.

 • The name of the alternative caregiver.